(Updated June, 24th, 2017)

 - If you run into any problems downloading, please try again with another browser such

 as Chrome or Firefox.
-Internet Explorer has been known to have issues.
-If all else fails,
+If all else fails, email support

 To install or upgrade SteadyMouse, you can follow these steps:

-- Step 1: Download the installer using the link in your purchase email (If you are upgrading, you can click the "Check for Updates" button in the "About" window).
+- Step 1: Download the installer using the link in your purchase email (If you are upgrading an existing install,

-- Step 2: Run the installer (You will need admin rights during the install)
+- Step 2: After the download completes, double click the file to begin the installation (You will need admin rights during the install)